Tomato Pachadi Recipe (Thakkali Pachadi)

 Reduce the heat to low.

-Cover the pan with a lid and cook until tomatoes are well cooked and mushy (12-15 minutes), stirring a few times in between.
+Cover the pan with a lid and cook until the tomatoes are well-cooked and tender (12-15 minutes), stirring occasionally.

 Pan covered with a lid.

-Add ½ teaspoon turmeric powder and 1 tablespoon tamarind pulp and cook for another 2-3 minutes.
+Add ยฝ teaspoon of turmeric powder and 1 tablespoon of tamarind pulp, and cook for an additional 2-3 minutes.

 Tamarind paste and turmeric to the pan.